 1.15 Peripheral nerve implants and spinal cord/dorsal column stimulators should be turned off 4 hours prior to testing.

 Patient assessment should be performed before infrared SSR imaging.
 This includes assessment of the patient’s ability to tolerate the procedure and an evaluation of any contra-indications to the procedure.

 2.1 Obtain a complete, pertinent history by interview and/or review of the patient’s medical record.
 A pertinent history includes:

-c) Relevant risk factors for inflammation or vasomotor instability: prior history of RSD or CRPS, trauma, fracture, repetitive use, vibration syndrome, peripheral neuropathy, spinal pathology, radiculopathy, vasomotor headache, rheumatic illness, cardiovascular disease, hypertension, diabetes, peripheral vascular disease, coagulopathy, birth control pill use, hypothyroidism or infection.
+c.
+Relevant risk factors for inflammation or vasomotor instability: prior history of RSD or CRPS, trauma, fracture, repetitive use, vibration syndrome, peripheral neuropathy, spinal pathology, radiculopathy, vasomotor headache, odontalgia, rheumatic illness, recent surgery, cardiovascular disease, hypertension, diabetes, peripheral vascular disease, coagulopathy, birth control pill use, hypothyroidism or infection.

 2.2 Complete a limited, focused, detailed or extensive physical examination, which includes assessment of all structures under study.
 Inflammation, tender points, erythema, trophic changes, vasomotor or sudomotor changes, neurological symptoms, and possible pain generators should be documented.